 Navratri Prasad consists of Puri, Halva, Chana, Coconut, and Banana.
 This is the standard Navratri prasad that is distributed across the country.

-As of the prasad of Durga puja, it is different from the rest of the country.
-Ashtami Bhog of Durga Puja comprises of anything from khichuri to pulao, mixed vegetable to paneer or chana.
+The prasad of Durga puja is different from the rest of the country.
+Ashtami Bhog of Durga Puja comprises anything from khichuri to pulao, mixed vegetables to paneer, or chana.
 Tomato chutney, papad, roshogolla, and paayesh are some other festive staples you are most likely to find in this special bhog.